Drill4J/java-petclinic-demo-example/README.md

 ## Notes

-1. This is not an installation guide.
+1. This is not installation guidelines.
 For the installation instructions, please refer to the documentation on [Drill4J Website](https://drill4j.github.io/docs/installation/drill-admin)

 ## Setup overview